The Trainer

 Pandora's Gift won her listed race at Chelmsford, sent to USA she sold at the Breeders Cup, held that year at Del Mar.

-Short Final - after his 2nd in a Group 2 at Baden Baden, wins a Group 3 at Düsseldorf
+Short Final - wins a Group 3 at Düsseldorf

-Short Final - wins Group 3 at Düsseldorf (GER)
+Short Final - wins the Group 3 105th Großer Preis der Landeshauptstadt Düsseldorf in Germany in October